sirthias/pegdown/README.markdown

 be fast.
 Also, you can reuse an existing [PegDownProcessor] instance as often as you want, as long as you prevent concurrent accesses, since neither the [PegDownProcessor] nor the underlying parser is thread-safe.

-See <http://sirthias.github.com/pegdown/api> for the pegdown API documation.
+See <http://sirthias.github.com/pegdown/api> for the pegdown API documentation.

 IDE Support